naveed125/mqtt-api-pub-sub/README.md

 ```

 ## See it in action
-Using the terminal window to send a post request to the web server as shown below.
+Using the terminal window to send a post request to update the data as shown below.
 ```
 % curl -i --request PUT \
     --url http://localhost/key/well/value/awesome \